aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-the data source of the pivot table.
+Gets the data source of the pivot table.

 **Returns:**
 java.lang.String[]